 - To earn your initial rank, you'll have to win 10 placement matches, at a limit of two per day.
-These allow time for the game’s ranking system to determine your calibre.
+These allow time for the game’s ranking system to determine your caliber.
 Note that an unranked player will be unable to queue with anyone of rank Master Guardian 2 or higher, unless queuing with a full team of five.

 - Once you've earned those 10 wins you’ll be assigned into one of 18 Skill Groups, depending on your performance.
 You’ll now be able to play as many matches as you like, but can only queue with players within +/- 5 ranks of your own (once again, excluding a team of 5 queuing).

 Based on successes and failures, your rank will be adjusted at the end of each match, assigning you a higher or lower skill group, if necessary.
 The mechanics behind this are still unclear, but the surest way to improve is by winning as a team.

 Play no matches for a month and your skill group will disappear, requiring a win or draw to return it.
 Again, you’ll no longer be able to play with ranks above Master Guardian I until you’ve earned it back.

 CSGOStats (opens in new tab), an independent analysis website provides a breakdown of the CS:GO ranks distribution, showing the percentage of active players in each rank over a day, week or month.
 This data is collected through randomly sampled matches, so extending the catchment period to a month gives a good idea of how the ranks spread out.